danielhurtz/Hora-do-dia/README.md

-# Hora-do-dia
+# What time is it now?
- Pagina que mostra hora do dia e representa em imagem
+ Pagina que mostra hora do dia e representa em uma imagem.